-- A single program is defined for the application. - Each application is configured so that the citizen can select a program or automatically select all of the programs that are associated with the application.
+- The curam.citizenaccount.prepopulate.screening system property sets whether the IEG script is pre-populated with any available citizen information. - Where the system is configured to allow multiple benefits for an application, citizens are prompted to select benefits, with the following exceptions. - If a single benefit is defined for the application. - Each application is configured so that the citizen can select a benefit or automatically select all of the programs that are associated with the application.